 The Dot Com Digital journal has been created by children for children with the support of Essex Police and the National Police Chief Council at a workshop at Microsoft HQ in Paddington.
-It has been built for schools with funding and technology from DataArt a company which is a gold affiliate partner of Microsoft based in London with offices around the world.

 The Dot Com programme has been running in schools across the country for the past 15 years with the support of the police and Home Office.
 The new digital journal uses technology for good and ensure that while children can privately record their thoughts in their own personal journal which has their own login they are aware that teachers can read their answers and the technology will also pick up answers from children which might be considered to feel unsafe and flag them to the teacher.